junxit/us-congress-bills-114/metadata.md

 - 2016-01-11 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
 - 2016-01-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 34). (text: CR H246-247)
 - 2016-01-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 34).(text: CR H246-247)
+- 2016-01-12 — Received in the Senate.
+- 2016-01-19 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 350.